Moussa Seydi

-Moussa Seydi (born 21 August 1996) is a Senegalese professional footballer who plays for Luxembourgian club Jeunesse Esch as a forward.
+Moussa Seydi (born 21 August 1996) is a Senegalese professional footballer who plays for Luxembourgian club RFCU Racing as a forward.

 Club career

 Seydi transferred to Metz from the Senegalese academy of Génération Foot in 2014.
 He made his senior debut for Metz in a 3–0 Ligue 1 loss against FC Girondins de Bordeaux on 21 September 2016.

 In July, Seydi signed a three-year deal with CS Fola Esch in Luxembourg.
 For the truncated 2019–20 Luxembourg National Division season, Seydi was voted as the best player by Luxembourg sporting website Mental.lu, having scored thirteen goals in sixteen appearances.

 At the start of December 2020, Seydi joined Orléans after a trial, signing an 18 month contract.

 On 30 January 2022, Seydi returned to Luxembourg and signed with Jeunesse Esch.